 Now, you are not necessarily out on a limb.
 There are some apps that can display some Flash, but don't count on there ability to display anything using Flash.

-A sample of Apps that can display some Flash content:
+Apps that can display some Flash from the Web:

 Also, note that many sites that use Flash provide their own app for accessing their material.
 So check with your favorite sites and find out if "there's an app for that."